JRMurr/JRMurr.github.io/data/blog/updating-a-package-in-nixpkgs.md

 # in the interactive rebase window change all but the top `pick` to `s` for squash
 # this will squash all commits into one

+# git commit —amend would also work

 $ git push --force
 ```

 # Profit

 You have now joined the ranks of thankless open source developers!
 Feel free to enjoy the dopamine of the PR being merged.

+If you want some more nix posts I recently wrote a [blog for my job](https://medium.com/immuta-engineering/nix-and-skaffold-for-painless-developer-environments-bec6529ac82f) on how to setup simple nix flakes.